-“Unrestricted Woman” – Classic red rose
+“Unrestricted Woman” – Classic red rose with white flowers

-AND a touch of unconventional Orris Oil, musk and Pachouli
+and a touch of unconventional orris oil, musk and pachouli

 Unrestricted Woman is the signature fragrance of the women’s line of Old Khaki clothing designer and retailer (part of the Cape Union Mart Group).
 Old Khaki’s Unrestricted Woman Eau de Parfum is the counterpart to Unrestricted Man, but is entirely different – a white floral-based perfume with unconventional notes of Patchouli, Oil of Orris and Musk, which does indeed make it “unrestricted”.
 Even the bottle is something out of the ordinary.
 Max Millies of Earthgro provided the formula, the perfume itself, and also the bottle and packaging, to Old Khaki’s brand and product specifications.
 (The animal on the bottle top and the box is an Old Khaki icon called a “groat”.)

 Rose Odenol (classic rose) is the top note, the first to reach the nose.
 It is a timeless, sophisticated, easily recognizable aroma.
 A romantic musk-like scent often comes from the flower’s stamens.
 While the classic old rose fragrance is found almost exclusively in pink and red English roses, an unusual and strong scent of fresh tea can be smelled in Tea Roses.